voydz/xamarin-react-native/README.md

 Open the react dev support menu and `Refresh` the view or `Enable hot reloading` to check if everything works.

 ## Known Issues
+* The Android Xamarin.Forms implementation does not work right now.
+It complains over an overwritten view id.
+* The precompiled `ReactNative.Droid` assembly references the `Square.Okio` package.
+This will cause build errors in the DEXer build step if you are using `modernhttpclient`.
+This is because `modernhttpclient` ships with its own prebundled version of `okhttp`.
+    * **Workaround:** You have to compile `ReactNative.Droid` by yourself and remove the duplicated native references.
+Alternatively you can use a fork of `modernhttpclient` which does not embed its own version of `okhttp`.
 * The Android sample application does not initially load from the react packager. **Or is this the intended behavior?**
     * **Workaround:** Instead you have to `yarn bundle` and include the `index.android.bundle` in the android `Assets/` directory.